-The BACB has verified the following course sequence at Central Michigan University as meeting the requirements for eligibility to take the Board Certified Assistant Behavior Analyst (BCaBA) examination.
-Applicants will have to meet additional requirements to qualify.
+The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst® examination.
+Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.
+For more information about the requirements to be a BCaBA go to: https://www.bacb.com/bcaba/

 PSY 370 Applied Behavior Analysis (3 credit hours)